LBNL-UCB-STI/SynthFirm/README.md

     region_code = 62, 64, 65, 69 # if 'regional_analysis = yes', please specify the FAF regions for the current run

-    forecast_analysis = no # this specification defines if future year run is needed.
-If yes, users also need to include 'forecast_year = 2050' under environment.
+    forecast_analysis = yes # this specification defines if future year run is needed.
+If yes, users also need to include 'forecast_year' under environment.
+If 'forecast_analysis = no', a base year 2017 run will be executed.

+    forecast_year = 2017 # if 'forecast_analysis = yes', specify the future year for projection.
 If 'forecast_analysis = yes' and 'forecast_year = 2017', a calibration run is enabled to ensure the production/consuption equals to FAF5 values.
-If forecast_analysis = no, a base year 2017 run will be executed without FAF5 calibration.

     port_analysis = yes # this specification defines if international flow is included.
 If yes, international flow inputs are needed and 'enable_international_flow' below can be set as yes.
 If no, international flow inputs are optional and 'enable_international_flow' below can only be no.
     ```